Kibrael/data_lunch/sql/readme.md

     Allows query result sets to be combined.
 UNION will return distinct results, UNION ALL will return the entire population of both queries.

 **Joins**
     JOIN allows data tables to be combined so that filtering criteria may be used against additional tables, or to link data from separate tables together in a single result set.
 Different JOIN syntax is used to establish the domain of the results.

    Joining requires the use of the ON operator.
-Using ON requires the use of a key for each table being joined.   `ON a.key = b.key` is common syntax.
+Using ON requires the use of a key for each table being joined.
+    `ON a.key = b.key` is common syntax.

    When joining tables it is common practice to alias them.
 Meaning, to give them a shorter name that is easier to read/type/process.
-    This takes the form: `JOIN database2.tablename AS db2` where db2 is the alias.
+    This takes the form:
+    `JOIN database2.tablename AS db2`
+    where db2 is the alias for the second table.

    - Join: Results will be from the subset where both tables have data present
    - Left Join: Results will include all of the table specified in the FROM clause and any additional results that match from the joined table will be included.
    - Right Join: Results will include all of the table specified in the RIGH JOIN clause, any additional results that match from the table in the FROM clause will be included.
    - Inner Join: Different syntax for JOIN
    - Outer Join: All results from both tables will be included, also known as FULL JOIN or FULL OUTER JOIN.
     *Note: this is a basic overview, specifying join keys parameters can drastically change the population of result sets.
 Check the graphic in this repository for further explanation*

-    *Join Syntax*
+   **Join Syntax**

     ```SELECT table1.field1, table1.field2, table2.field3
         FROM database1.tablename AS table1